Exhibition 27/9/2013 - 18/5/2014

 80/40 CZK, family 170 CZK, group 30 CZK/person

 The exhibition works as a form of liaison between the viewer and one of the current trends in photographic discourse.
 This does not prevent it from also being a spectacle buoyed up by the quality of tried-and-tested as well as unsung photographs and works of fine art.
 Although dedicated to the second half of the 20th century, it is by no means a definitive history comprising artists and photographs that have become a staple diet at similar events.
 On the contrary, the concept of the exhibition attains its goal by bringing back into discussion notions, themes and points of argument typical for the second half of the 20th century and indicating just why they were so important.
-It concentrates on areas where the artists fashioned their photographs in forms that evidently refer to fine art…Continue
+It concentrates on areas where the artists fashioned their photographs in forms that evidently refer to fine art and those where photography was completely autonomous and even was…Continue

 Posted on December 17, 2012 at 12:30